acdcjunior/acdcjunior.github.io/_posts/2014-12-03-jboss-cli-recipes-commands-for-wildfly-jboss-as-maven-plugins.md

 ###Example Commands

-Is is quite difficult to find documentation for those commands (that's pretty much the reason I write this).
+Is is quite difficult to find documentation for those commands (that's pretty much the reason I wrote this).
 As a starting point, you can find several recipes/examples in [WildFly CLI Recipes page](https://docs.jboss.org/author/display/WFLY8/CLI+Recipes), they have lots of commands you can try.

 Make sure you also check [http://jtips.info/index.php?title=WildFly/cli](http://jtips.info/index.php?title=WildFly/cli) - lots of examples there as well.